scipy-conference/scipy_proceedings/papers/oliver_beckstein/oliver_beckstein.rst

 Molecular dynamics (MD) simulations of biological molecules have become an important tool to elucidate the relationship between molecular structure and physiological function.
 Simulations are performed with highly optimized software packages on HPC resources but most codes generate output trajectories in their own formats so that the development of new trajectory analysis algorithms is confined to specific user communities and widespread adoption and further development is delayed.
-Typical trajectory sizes range from gigabytes to terabytes so it is typically not feasible to convert trajectories into a range of different formats just to use a tool that requires this specific form.
+Typical trajectory sizes range from gigabytes to terabytes so it is typically not feasible to convert trajectories into a range of different formats just to use a tool that requires this specific format.
 Instead, a framework is required that provides a common interface to raw simulation data.
-The MDAnalysis library :cite:`Michaud-Agrawal:2011fu` addresses this problem by abstracting access to the raw simulation data and presenting a uniform object-oriented Python interface to the user.
+Here we describe the MDAnalysis library :cite:`Michaud-Agrawal:2011fu` that addresses this problem by abstracting access to the raw simulation data.
+MDAnalysis presents a uniform object-oriented Python interface to the user.
+Since its original publication in 2011 :cite:`Michaud-Agrawal:2011fu`, MDAnalysis has been widely adopted and has undergone substantial changes.
-Here we report on the general philosophy of MDAnalysis, its capabilities, and recent improvements.
+Here we provide a short introduction to MDAnalysis and its capabilities and provide and overview over recent improvements.